A continuously variable transmission (CVT) Pross & Cons

 Administrator posted this 06 June 2019

-The mechanism and technology of transmission have evolved over centuries and were used by ancient civilizations.
-However, in this article, we will focus on a modern car transmission.
-It will address the question of what is CVT transmission, its characteristics, advantages, and troubleshooting tips.
+The mechanism and technology of transmission have evolved over centuries, and was used by ancient civilizations.
+However, in this article we will focus on a modern car transmission, it will disperse the question of what is CVT transmission its characteristics, advantages and the CVT transmission troubleshooting help.

 What is a CVT